movementlabsxyz/MIP/MIP/mip-54/README.md

 ## Motivation

-The Biarritz Model is motivated by the need for a progressive L2 model that can safely perform liquidity operations which are difficult to synchronize in an early AB-FFS L2.
+The Biarritz Model is motivated by the need for a [progressive L2 model](../mip-53/) that can safely perform liquidity and more generally fund-moving operations which are difficult to operate in an early AB-FFS L2.
 This model is intended to be a stepping stone towards more complex L2 models that require more sophisticated governance and operational assumptions.

 The Biarritz Model is a intended as a complete response to [MD-38](https://github.com/movementlabsxyz/MIP/pulls).